Kubernetes Case Study – FTI GROUP

 Public Cloud Group (PCG) supports companies in their digital transformation through the use of public cloud solutions.

-With a product portfolio designed to accompany organisations of all sizes in their cloud journey and competence that is a synonym for highly qualified staff that clients and partners like to work with, PCG is positioned as a reliable and trustworthy partner for the hyperscalers, relevant and with repeatedly validated competence and credibility.
+With a product portfolio designed to accompany organizations of all sizes in their cloud journey and competence that is a synonym for highly qualified staff that clients and partners like to work with, PCG is positioned as a reliable and trustworthy partner for the hyperscalers, relevant and with repeatedly validated competence and credibility.

 We have the highest partnership status with the three relevant hyperscalers: Amazon Web Services (AWS), Google, and Microsoft.
 As experienced providers, we advise our customers independently with cloud implementation, application development, and managed services.